sanadnassar/sanadnassar/README.md

 ✨ Passionate to contribute and help with projects

-🎓 Current CompSci Student @ WesternU and Graduate of National Orthodox School
+🎓 Current CompSci Student @ WesternU and Graduate of National Orthodox School (Jordan🇯🇴)